BomberFish/Flotsam/README.md

 - Inject dylib however you want to
 - Add `com.apple.private.memorystatus` entitlement (this can be done with `ldid` and `required_entitlements.plist`)
 - Enjoy iOS not killing your process :trollface:

+## Wanna add this to your app?

+Just copy the contents of `flotsam.m`.
+It's that simple*
+> *You actually need to do a little more work.
+Put the logic from the file in another function, and grab kern_memorystatus.h.
+I am not responsible for any Apple hitmen visiting your house.